Skip to content

 Future Open Championship venues

-Carnoustie is currently enduring its longest wait for an Open date.
+Carnoustie is currently enduring its longest wait for an Open date, last holding the tournament in 2018.
 Angus Council have passed ownership of the golf courses at Carnoustie to the Carnoustie Golf Heritage and Hospitality Group Limited (CGHH), and they are no longer operated by the Carnoustie Golf Links Management Committee (CGLMC).

 This was a hugely significant development in the history of a site that had been publicly owned since the 19th century.
 While a shift to private ownership might feel alien to local golfers, the door now appears to be open to the investment that is needed for Carnoustie to stay on the rota.